 A corn bulb is designed to retrofit commercial HID (High Intensity Discharge) lamps.
 The three most common HIDs are Metal Halide (MH), Mercury Vapor and High-Pressure Sodium (HPS) bulbs.

-With a 360-degree beam angle and a high lumens output, a LED Corn bulb provides optimal illumination to all commercial and industrial buildings.
+With a 360-degree beam angle and a high lumens output, an LED corn bulb provides optimal illumination to all commercial and industrial buildings.
 It is often used to replace aging high bay fixture lamps, post top lights, shoebox area lights, and security barn lights.
 It provides limitless applications in retrofitting any traditional light fixtures in damp, wet or even hazardous locations.

-LED Corn bulbs use up to 80% less energy (power), while producing similar or higher brightness than older HID lamps.
+Energy efficient LED lights use up to 80% less energy (power), while producing similar or higher brightness than older HID lamps.

 Not all LED lamps are created equal.

 Over the years, we have been trained to buy bulbs based on wattage.
 However, watt is the measure of power and not the luminous flux (in simpler terms…brightness.)
 The unit for brightness is lumens.
 Since the lighting industry has decided to properly label all lamps with the correct measure of light, we simply need to retrain ourselves to retrofit our bulbs with the proper lumens output and not wattage (power consumption.)

 Remember earlier, we stated that all LED bulbs are not created equally?
 Depending on the efficacy (lumen/watt,) some LED chips are more efficient than others.
 For example, a 150W LED corn can range between 15,000 to 28,500 lumens.
 So, when comparing two 150W corn bulbs, make sure to evaluate their lumens output.